What is a Journey?

 Resuming a Journey

 Open My Learning and click the Journey card to resume.
-Juno takes you to the next incomplete step automatically.
+Juno takes you to the next incomplete step automatically — the same behavior applies the first time you start a Journey.

 In sequential mode, if a step isn’t available yet, you need to complete the previous step first.